 For over 10 years I’ve been guiding and advising triathletes of all levels (beginners to elite) on how to train better to perform better.

-accredited physiologist with a degree and master’s in Sports Science and Exercise Physiology.
+I am a BASES accredited physiologist with a degree and master’s in Sports Science and Exercise Physiology.

 I’ve worked with many triathletes, from beginner triathletes just starting out with sprint triathlons, to keen Ironmen, to the mad few doing crazy (but admirable) things for charity such as an Ironman the length and breadth of Britain.